wp-plugins/flyzoo/readme.txt

 * **Get started in 5 minutes:** No coding skills required!
 Just install the plugin and get your Flyzoo Application Id

-* **Powerful** Flyzoo Chat is a cloud based, hosted solution  build to latest technologies to provide a smooth chat experience
+* **Powerful:** Flyzoo Chat is a cloud based, hosted solution build on the latest technologies to provide a smooth chat experience!

 * **Multiple operators:** Incoming live support requests are automatically routed to the first available operator